-Cost of living in Portugal vs USA: What to expect
+Cost of Living in Portugal vs the USA: What to Expect

-Relocating abroad is a rewarding yet equally nerve-wracking decision.
-And one of the biggest factors to take into account is cost of living in the country you choose to move to.
-It so happens to be that Portugal is one of the most affordable countries to live in western Europe and one of the few countries in the world where the quality of life consistently scores highly among the expat community.
+When deciding where to relocate, one of the most important factors to consider is the cost of living in the country you want to move to.
+Portugal is one of the most affordable countries in Western Europe and one of the few countries in the world where the quality of life consistently scores highly among the expat community.

-Portugal ranks in 12th position in Global Citizen Solutions’ pioneering Quality of Life Index, part of our innovative way to uncover the true value of a passport.
-The USA sits in 23rd position.
-This index factors in the cost of living, alongside the Sustainable Development Goals, levels of freedom, happiness levels, migrant acceptance, and environmental performance.
+In fact, Portugal ranks 13th in Global Citizen Solutions’ pioneering Quality of Life Index, whereas the US comes in at 39th.
+Our index factors in the cost of living, alongside sustainable development goals, levels of freedom, happiness levels, migrant acceptance, and environmental performance.

 Cost of living in Portugal vs USA: Capital city comparison

-To get an idea of the cost of living in Portugal vs USA, it’s useful to compare the cost of living in Lisbon, Portugal with Washington, D.C.
-The data is taken from Numbeo (last updated in September 2022).
+To get a clearer picture of the cost of living difference, we’re going to compare the cost of living in Lisbon, Portugal, with Washington, DC, USA.
+This data is taken from Numbeo (last updated in April 2023).

-- Consumer prices in Lisbon are 46.80% lower than in Washington, DC (without rent).
+- Consumer prices in Lisbon are around 38 percent lower than in Washington, DC (without rent)

-- Restaurant prices in Lisbon are 47.14% lower than in Washington, DC.
+- Restaurant prices in Lisbon are 42 percent lower than in Washington, DC

-- Local purchasing power in Lisbon is 60.02% lower than in Washington, DC.
+- Local purchasing power in Lisbon is 61 percent lower than in Washington, DC